alrik11es/nano-php/README.md

 ## installation

 1. install [Composer][1]
-2. `composer install nanoPHP`
+2. `composer install nano-php`

 ## getting started

-to use `nanoPHP` you need to connect it to your couchdb install, to do that:
+to use `nano-php` you need to connect it to your couchdb install, to do that:

 ``` php
 $nano = new Nano('http://localhost:5984');